-• Make sure that you have all the important documents and telephone numbers you need close to hand.
-This includes things like bank cards, passports and driving licences.
+• Make sure you have the important documents and telephone numbers you need close to hand.
+This includes things like bank cards, passports and your driving licence.

 • Do your children know how to ring 999 in an emergency?
 If not, teach them what they would need to say (full name, address and phone number).

-• If you’re close to your neighbours, it might be a good idea to tell them about what is happening and ask them to call the police if they hear that you or your children are at risk of harm.
+• Are you close to your neighbours?
+If you are it might be good to tell them what's happening and ask them to call the police if they hear that you or your children are at risk of harm.

 • Pack an emergency bag and hide it somewhere safe (such as with a neighbour or at a friend's house).
 Make sure that you have some form of identification, some money including change, medication, clothing, important documents and any sentimental items you want to keep safe.

-Thinking about leaving and making the decision to go can be a long and difficult process.
-If leaving isn’t an option for you right now, think about how you can stay safer in your home.
+Thinking about leaving and making the decision to go can be difficult.
+If leaving isn’t an option for you right now, think about how you can stay safe in your home.

-If you suspect that your partner is about to attack you, try to stay away from the kitchen or the garage (where there are likely to be things that could be used as weapons) and stay close to a door in case you need to make a quick exit.
+If you suspect that your partner is about to attack you, try to stay away from the kitchen or the garage (where there are likely to be things that could be used as weapons).
+Try to stay close to a door in case you need to leave a room quickly.